NicoGamboa/challenge-senior/README.md

 ## 3.3 Ordering and Delivery

-In this repo the bus is **in-process** (`kit/broker.Bus`) and handlers run through an `async(...)` wrapper that spawns goroutines.
+In this repo the bus is **in-process** (`kit/broker.Bus`).
+It provides:

+- **Partition-like ordering** (shards) based on the event `PartitionKey()`.
+  - Events with the same `PartitionKey()` are processed **in FIFO order** by a single worker.
-- There is no global ordering guarantee between handlers.
+  - There is **no global ordering guarantee** across different keys.
+- **At-least-once delivery (in-process)** via retries.
+  - If a handler returns an error or panics, the bus retries with exponential backoff until the handler succeeds.
+  - This guarantee holds **while the process is alive**.
+A process crash can still lose in-flight deliveries.

-- Event persistence happens through `kit/db.Store` (append-only JSONL) when components invoke it.
+Event persistence happens through `kit/db.Store` (append-only JSONL) when components invoke it.

+### 3.3.1 Why idempotency is critical with at-least-once

+With **at-least-once**, a handler can see the **same event more than once** (for example if it executed a side effect and then returned an error).
+Therefore handlers must be **idempotent**: processing the same event multiple times must produce the same final state.

+Why it matters in this payment domain:

+- **Wallet debit** must not be applied twice.
+- **Refund** must not be applied twice.
+- **Payment state transitions** must not “flip-flop” due to duplicates.

+Common approaches (production patterns):

+- **Inbox / deduplication table** keyed by a stable `event_id` (or an envelope id) per consumer.
+- **Idempotency keys** on external calls (gateway charge/refund).
+- **Optimistic locking / version checks** on aggregates.

+This repository demonstrates at-least-once delivery at the broker level; a production system should add explicit deduplication/idempotency mechanisms to fully guarantee correctness under retries.

 ---